JR-Official/JR/README.md

-# JR Programming Language
+# JR. Programming Language

-Welcome to the **JR Programming Language** repository! 🚀
+Welcome to the **JR. Programming Language** repository! 🚀

-JR is a modern, lightweight programming language designed for simplicity, readability, and ease of use.
-Whether you're a seasoned developer or just starting your coding journey, JR provides the tools and flexibility you need to build amazing projects.
+JR. is a modern, lightweight programming language designed for simplicity, readability, and ease of use whether you're a seasoned developer or just starting your journey, JR. aims to provide the tools and flexibility you need to build amazing projects!

 ## Features